pytest-dev/pytest/CONTRIBUTING.rst

 ~~~~~~~~~~~~~

 #.
 Fork the repository;
+#. enable and install pre-commit https://pre-commit.com/ to ensure styleguides and codechecks are followed
 #.
 Target ``master`` for bugfixes and doc changes;
 #.
 Target ``features`` for new features or functionality changes.
 #.
 Follow **PEP-8**.
 There's a ``tox`` command to help fixing it: ``tox -e fix-lint``.